$L_{\infty}$ liftings of semiregularity maps via Chern-Simons classes: Abstract

 \section{Abstract}

-We introduce the notion of Chern-Simons classes for curved DG-pairs and we prove that a particular case of this general construction provides canonical $L_\infty$ liftings of Buchweitz-Flenner semiregularity maps for coherent sheaves on complex manifolds.
+We introduce the notion of Chern--Simons classes for curved DG-pairs and we prove that a particular case of this general construction provides canonical $L_\infty$ liftings of Buchweitz--Flenner semiregularity maps for coherent sheaves on complex manifolds.